Edward-Swarovski/homelab/HA_STYRBAR_Setup_RUNBOOK.md

 **Q: Can I use both ZHA and Z2M?**
 A: No, you must choose one.
 They conflict.

+**Q: Why device triggers instead of state triggers for Z2M?**
+A: Device triggers are more reliable and are what the HA automation UI generates natively.
+They don't require an intermediate sensor entity and work better with Z2M.

 **Q: How many STYRBARs can I add?**
 A: As many as you want.
-Each adds 17 entities.
+Each adds 17 entities + 1 automation.

 **Q: Do I need Home Assistant Cloud?**
 A: No, but it's the easiest way to connect Alexa.
 Manual skill setup also works.